wolfysdl/EA-OTools/README.md

 * Shaders from FIFA (2003 - 2010), FIFA Manager 13 and Cricket 07 are implemented.
 Most of them are untested and may contain errors.
 Also they are not guaranteed to work with any other games

-otools is a command-line tool.
+otools is a command-line tool (but release also includes GUI version).
 First argument is operation type (export or import), second argument (`-i`) is input file/folder path.
 All other arguments are optional.

 **Usage examples:**